-Kevin Greeland is a cross disciplinary artist and art educator based in Southern California.
+Kevin Greeland is a cross disciplinary artist and art educator who splits his time between Southern California and upstate New York.
 Greelands artwork includes painting, printmaking, handmade books, sculpture, installation and performance art.
 Kevin Greeland received a Master of Fine Arts from Memphis College of Art, Memphis, TN and a Bachelor of Science in Art Education from Kutztown University, Kutztown, PA.

 Greelands artwork, whether two-dimensional or three-dimensional, centers in some way around the ritual of arrangement, the patterns we see and create; while simultaneously exploring the physical limits of the materials he is working with.
 He believes there are so many points of inspiration; each neuron firing contributes to the multitude of ideas that flood forth all at once, the trick, he believes, is to slow down and examine them.

 Then there are the external influences; Greeland is a strong proponent of education both formal and otherwise, he did his MFA work at a small private college.
 Kevin credits 3 professors with being those points of inspiration one was Nona Bolin for an in-depth discourse on aesthetic and philosophical issues within the arts, Tom Lee for expanding his mind on what sculpture could be and not to be afraid of the skill of craft like the work Martin Puryear and turning him onto contemporary artist like Huma Bhabha and Zhang Huan and then there was Fred Burton who encouraged him to pursue abstraction in his own work and introduced him to the work of many British Abstract painters.
 Because of these instructor and other artists and writers along the way, he felt his time spent studying was worthwhile and it did change the course of his work.
 These points of inspiration, these Professors did not alter his core beliefs and sensibilities but it did however add to his understanding of what it meant to live a life as an artist.